anon-blue/anon.blue/README.txt

 I LOVE Y                                              nbvbnn     Hey! fFdjfhkxxf .ksdhf.dnfgIt'better to be dldiediediediediediediediediediediediediediediediedie diediediediediedfjghkdfjhgkdfhgkdjgh.kdfjhgkhgkdjhgkdjhgkdjghkdfjhgkdfjghkdfhjHe llo. we are alone.
-We are useless. we are HUMAN. sfjkdjfgdfjgdlfkjbuiujjjjpooooo jgldjgldfjgldkfjgldkjgldgjldjgldjglfkgjldfkjgldkfjgldI'm looking for some movmen t - like words dac dancers - fffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa
+We are useless. we are HUMAN. sfjkdjfgdfjfloatingiujjjjpooooo jgldjgldfjgldkfjgldkjgldgjldjgldjglfkgjldfkjgldkfjgldI'm looking for some movmen t - like words dac dancers - fffffffffffffffffffffffffffffffffffffffffffffffffff ffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffaaaaaaaaaaaaaa